Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

 Theorem~\ref{t_mainadvection} is motivated by the fundamental open problem of the selection of solutions of the Euler equations as vanishing-viscosity limit of solutions of the Navier-Stokes equations.
 The results in~\cite{BuckmasterVicolAnnals} show that no selection is possible as limit of weak solutions in $L^\infty ([0,T]; L^2(\T^n))$ of the Navier-Stokes equations.
 The next step would be addressing the question of selection as limit of Leray-Hopf solutions (which anyway are not expected to be unique, see~\cite{jiasverakselfsim,jiasverakillposed,LerayHopf}) or smooth solutions.
 The results in~\cite{BuckmasterVicolAnnals} can be seen as a mathematical indication of a negative answer, and our Theorem~\ref{t_mainadvection} supports a negative answer as well, providing a proof in the case of passive scalars.

 The selection of a unique weak solution is a key question for many different PDEs with multiple weak solutions.
-For instance, the entropy conditions or, equivalently, the vanishing diffusivity select a unique solution for scalar conservation laws, which in general possess infinitely many weak solutions.
-Besides vanishing diffusivity, another conceivable selection criterion for the advection equation~\eqref{e:intro:advection} is based on a regularization of the velocity field, that is, by considering limit points of solutions of~\eqref{e:intro:advection} in which the velocity field $u$ is replaced by some regularization $u_\sigma \to u$.
+For instance, the entropy conditions or, equivalently, the vanishing diffusivity select a unique solution for scalar conservation laws, which in general possess infinitely many weak solutions. { The existence of a divergence-free velocity field in $C^\alpha$, for arbitrary $\alpha <1$, disproving the possibility of selection under vanishing viscosity for any non-constant initial data is an open problem.
+Partial results in this direction appeared subsequently to our work in \cite{AV23}, for a velocity field in $C^\alpha$, for $\alpha < \sfrac{1}{3}$, and later in \cite{HT23}, for a velocity field in $L^\infty$.
+In \cite{HT23} the authors also construct an example of a bounded, divergence-free velocity field such that the vanishing diffusivity limit selects a unique solution with non decreasing energy profile.} Besides vanishing diffusivity, another conceivable selection criterion for the advection equation~\eqref{e:intro:advection} is based on a regularization of the velocity field, that is, by considering limit points of solutions of~\eqref{e:intro:advection} in which the velocity field $u$ is replaced by some regularization $u_\sigma \to u$.
 This question has been addressed and answered in the negative in~\cite{ciampa,Giri-DL}, yet relying on extremely ad-hoc regularizations of the velocity field, explicitly tuned on the singularities of the velocity field.
 The freedom in the choice of the sequence $u_\sigma$ is exploited in an essential way in~\cite{ciampa,Giri-DL} in order to generate several distinct ways to bypass the singularity which are maintained in the limit $\sigma\to 0$.
 In particular, the chosen regularization is not based on convolution with a smooth kernel.
 In our third result we show that selection cannot be obtained by regularization of the velocity field by convolution with a smooth kernel in space-time (notice that we do not make any assumptions on the profile of the kernel $\varphi$).

 \begin{maintheorem}[Lack of selection by convolution] Let $C>0$ and $\alpha \in [0,1)$ and let $\varphi \in C^\infty_c((-1,1) \times B(0,1))$ be a convolution kernel in space-time with $\| \varphi \|_{C^1} \leq C$.
 There exists a divergence-free velocity field $u \in C^\alpha ([0, 2] \times \T^2) $ and an initial datum $\vartheta_{\initial} \in C^\infty(\T^2)$ with $ \int_{\T^2} \vartheta_{\initial}=0$, both depending only on $\alpha$ and $C$ and not on $\varphi$, such that the following holds.
 The sequence $\vartheta_\sigma$ of solutions of the advection equation~\eqref{e:intro:advection} with velocity field $u \ast \varphi_\sigma$ and initial datum $\vartheta_{\initial}$ has at least two distinct limit points as $\sigma \to 0$ in the weak$^*$ topology, which are two distinct solutions of the advection equation~\eqref{e:intro:advection}. \end{maintheorem}